shujaatsscripts/rest-crud-using-docker/README.md

 # rest_crud-using-docker

-Install docker and docker clone before using this
+Install docker and docker-compose before using this app

  Clone repo using